Brets0150/DiamondHardLAMP/README.md

 - ClamAV is configured to run a daily scan on the system.
 - Fail2Ban is configured to review logs on the system and works with ModSecurity to block attackers automatically.
 - OSSec is set up to monitor integrity across the systems and alert Admin when needed.
 - Updates are done automatically.
-If an upgrade requires a reboot, the Admin is emailed to it.
+If an upgrade requires a reboot, the Admin is emailed about it.
 - Configure the firewall only to allow ports 22, 80, and 443 from any destination.
-All incoming traffic is dropped.
+All other incoming traffic is dropped.
 - Check and configure hostname correctly.

+#

+# Planned Features
+- Individual site content, database, config backups, run nightly or on-demand.
+- Individual site Disk Quota limits and management.
+- Advanced Malicious PHP Code detection
+- On-Access Scanning malware detection.

 #